A comprehensive resource for safe and responsible laser use

 - Any laser incident may be over before glasses can be put on.
 (Or, if the pilot wears them all the time, this means that the glasses are unneeded well over 99.99% of the time.)

-But appropriate LPEs, specifically designed for aviation use, can be helpful for pilots who might want to have an extra level of protection against common laser pointers.
-Any LPE should be safely tested on the ground or during autopilot flight to ensure that the particular indicators and displays in the cockpit are still adequately visible when wearing the glasses.
+But appropriate LGPs, specifically designed for aviation use, can be helpful for pilots who might want to have an extra level of protection against common laser pointers.
+Any LGP should be safely tested on the ground or during cruise autopilot flight to ensure that the particular indicators and displays in the cockpit are still adequately visible when wearing the glasses.

 It is then up to the pilot to decide whether to use these routinely, to use them only at certain airports, or to simply have them available in the cockpit in case laser incidents are reported by other pilots or ATC during a flight.

-Additional information about LPEs is in this FAQ question.
+Additional information about LGPs is in this FAQ question.

 The Air Force Aircrew Laser Eye Protection (ALEP) program.
 This unclassified document describes many of the characteristics of anti-laser glasses used by the Air Force.
 It does not list specific wavelengths or protection factors (e.g., optical density) as these are classified.
 From the abstract: “ It describes design criteria used in the development of laser protective devices, operational considerations, training, fit, inspection, maintenance and immediate response procedures to follow after suspected laser exposure.
 Procedures outlined in this document apply to all Air Force personnel….”
 Block 0, 0+ and 1 versions are discussed.

-ALEP Program Status: The bottom half of slide 4, in an Air Force briefing about Aircrew Performance Programs.
+ALEP Program Status: Below is the bottom half of slide 4, in an Air Force briefing about Aircrew Performance Programs.
 This has more information about ALEP Block 2.

 Teledyne wins $7.7 million contract for 3,137 ALEP Block 2 spectacles.
 News item from February 3, 2012.